NiccoloPuccinelli/CNN_Classification_on_WM-811K_WaferMap_Semiconductors/README.md

-# CNN Classification on WM-811K WaferMap Dataset
+# CNN Classification on WM-811K WaferMap Semiconductors

 This project was carried out together with my colleagues **Marco Scatassi** and **Greta Gravina** and consists of a **classification** task related to the identification of 9 different semiconductor chip anomalies, through the application of **Convolutional Neural Networks** (CNN).
 The language used is **Python**.